 It is often said that food, clothing, and shelter are what human beings need to survive.
-However, there is a fourth necessity though, and it’s sex.
-Without sex, life becomes dull, pale, lifeless and unimportant.
+However, there is the fourth necessity though, and it’s sex.
+Without sex, life becomes dull, pale, lifeless, and unimportant.
 We are hardwired as social and sexual animals.
 When we interact with others, we enter into relationships.
 We seek partners for companionship but also to satisfy our sexual needs.
-Truthfully speaking, sex is as important as companionship in a relationship.
+Sex is as essential as companionship in a relationship.

 Our bodies are built for sex, and the brain is the largest sex organ.
-The limbic system, located deep inside the brain, is the oldest area of the brain, and within it are found our desires, lust, passion and drive for sex.
-It is one of the first develop areas of the brain.
+The limbic system, located deep inside the brain, is the oldest area of the brain, and within it are found our desires, lust, passion, and drive for sex.
+It is one of the first developed areas of the brain.

-Sex is important for its biological as well as the nurturing role it plays in relationships.
-Humans were not meant to have intercourse just to have children.
+Sex is essential for its biological as well as the nurturing role it plays in relationships.
+Humans were not meant to have intercourse to have children.
 Sex for pleasure serves to solidify relationships and is the adhesive that keeps couples together longer.

 No matter what changes there are in society, no matter what restrictions organizations such as religions place on sex, and regardless of the guilt religion associates with the act of sexual intercourse, our drive for it will ever go away.
-In fact, when we repress sexuality, our desire for it only gets stronger.
+When we repress sexuality, our desire for it only gets stronger.

 The Importance of Sex in a Relationship

 Great sex happens when couples try sex in different positions or tease and deny orgasm for the other.
 And even a sprinkling of BDSM role-playing games.
 Variety is the key to staying fulfilled in a marriage.